 In fiscal 2012, the Company also entered into a collaborative research agreement with Amorfix Life Science Inc. ("Amorfix") to develop therapeutics against cancers associated with misfolded prion protein.
 As part of this collaboration, Amorfix will provide tumour specific antibodies identified and developed with its ProMIS discovery technology while the Company will utilize its technology to produce antibody-urease conjugates which are toxic to cells.
-Amorfix has announced preliminary efficacy results in animal studies of an ovarian cancer conjugate and the Company understands work is ongoing to confirm these results and optimize the conjugate.
+In June 2013 Amorfix announced preliminary efficacy results in animal studies of an ovarian cancer conjugate.
+Additional work was conducted in 2014 to evaluate the antibody conjugate.
+Amorfix announced in January 2015 that they are closing their laboratory in Mississauga and plan to relocate to South San Francisco later in the year.
+The Company is in discussions with Amorfix about the move and its impact on the collaboration.